StevenTammen/steventammen.com/content/posts/portable-computer-setup-part1.md

 -   [Elevate aluminum monitor stand](https://www.amazon.com/gp/product/B01MXD21HP/)
 -   x4 [MountEra monitor clamps](https://www.amazon.com/gp/product/B01LQT1RBO/)

 Note that this setup only works if you use a separate keyboard from your tablet, rather than using an integrated typecover.
 I personally use a [Kinesis Advantage2 keyboard](https://www.kinesis-ergo.com/shop/advantage2-lfq/) (with Cherry red switches) and a [Logitech M570 thumb trackball](https://www.logitech.com/en-us/product/wireless-trackball-m570).
-I'll write about these next post.
+I'll write about these in the next post in the series.

 Note also that you need to counterweight the aluminum stand when supporting three monitors all clamped together; if you don't, the stand will tip forwards.
 (It was designed for a single monitor).
 You don't need anything special to do this: I just place the two monitor cases and my tablet case on the base of the stand, and that keeps it sturdy and stable.